A “Resource Out of Place”

 The effects of the cycle of sedimentation and ruin can be seen most vividly along the Illinois River.
-What has happened to the Illinois system—the river plus backwater lakes, sloughs and flood plains which originally totaled roughly 400,000 acres—since the turn of the century is an ecological catastrophe.
+What has happened since the turn of the century to the Illinois system—the river plus its companion backwater lakes, sloughs, and flood plains which originally totaled roughly 400,000 acres—is an ecological catastrophe.
 Seventy-five years ago the lower Illinois attracted swimmers and boaters from across the state.
 Summer resorts flourished, and each fall hunters swarmed into the Illinois valley from many states in search of migratory waterfowl so numerous that even a mediocre shot could bag up to 100 ducks a day.
 Fishing was equally good, and not just for the sportsman.
-In the early 1900s the 15 million pounds of fish, mussel and turtle taken from the river made it the second richest commercial freshwater fishery in the U.S. after the Great Lakes.
+In the early 1900s the 15 million pounds of fish, mussel, and turtle taken from the river made it the second richest commercial freshwater fishery in the U.S. after the Great Lakes.

 Within a generation, however, half the backwater lakes along the river were drained and put under the plow.
 Pollution from cities upstream (mainly Chicago) turned the Illinois into a sewer; by 1920 the river was dead, devoid of dissolved oxygen, as far south as Chillicothe.